Merih Demiral: Loan to Atalanta

 On 6 August 2021, Atalanta announced the signing of Demiral from Juventus on loan with an option to buy.
 During the 2021–22 season, he accumulated a total of 42 appearances in all competitions, scored two goals, and provided three assists.
 Atalanta exercised the right to buy on 17 June 2022 for a fee of €20 million.

 Al-Ahli

-On 19 August 2023, Demiral joined Saudi Pro League club Al-Ahli on a three-year contract for a reported fee of €17 million..
+On 19 August 2023, Demiral joined Saudi Pro League club Al-Ahli on a three-year contract for a reported fee of €17 million.

 On 24 August 2023, he made his debut with the team against Al-Okhdood in a 1-0 Saudi Pro League win.
 On 22 December 2023, he scored his first goal with the team and also made his first assist against Al-Fayha in a 0-4 Saudi Pro League away match win.

 On 16 September 2024, he made his AFC Champions League Elite debut against Persepolis in a 1-0 home win.
-He played all 2024–25 AFC Champions League Elite matches and helped the team to win the tropy with his performance.
+He played all 2024–25 AFC Champions League Elite matches and helped the team to win the trophy with his performance.